nidushan/SteamID-Display/README.md

 Note!
 Some things will be fixed or changed on a future update!
 ```
 - Make the extension work for private profiles
+- Convert and port extention to Firefox
-- SteamID Display will only show steamID (STEAM_X:Y:ZZZZZZZZ) as other IDs aren't that common.
+- SteamID Display will only show steamID (STEAM_X:Y:ZZZZZZZZ) as other ID formats aren't that commonly used.
 - Copy SteamIDs from friends management list.
 ```